Avaiga/taipy-doc/docs/knowledge_base/tutorials/chatbot/index.md

 and a history of previous discussions.
 You can find the complete code in the [GitHub repository](https://github.com/Avaiga/demo-llm-chat)

-# Step 10: Deploying the application to Taipy Cloud
+# Step 10: Secure your API key using an environment variable

-We are now going to deploy the application to Taipy Cloud, so it is accessible from anyone with a link.
+We now want to deploy the application, so it is accessible from anyone with a link.

 Firstly, we need to store the API key in an environment variable.
 Replace the line that defines *client* in [Step 5](#step-5-create-a-function-to-generate-responses) with: